Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 Now that you've finished setting up the Amazon AWS services for your pipeline configuration, it's time to start preparing to annotate some bird images.

-## Set up Label Studio for data annotation
+## Set up Siali Label for data annotation

-To start annotating bird images, set up an image segmentation project and connect the S3 bucket with the bird images to Label Studio.
-You must already have [Label Studio installed](install.html) on AWS or locally using Docker.
+To start annotating bird images, set up an image segmentation project and connect the S3 bucket with the bird images to Siali Label.
+You must already have [Siali Label installed](install.html) on AWS or locally using Docker.

 ### Set up an image segmentation project

-To perform image segmentation labeling in Label Studio, you want to set up a project to organize your dataset and annotation settings.
-The SageMaker pipeline defined earlier includes a model that expects 4 classes for image segmentation, so you want to make sure to set up 4 classes in the segmentation labeling project in Label Studio.
+To perform image segmentation labeling in Siali Label, you want to set up a project to organize your dataset and annotation settings.
+The SageMaker pipeline defined earlier includes a model that expects 4 classes for image segmentation, so you want to make sure to set up 4 classes in the segmentation labeling project in Siali Label.

 <br/><img src="/images/webhook-blog/project-setup.png" alt="Screenshot of creating a project with the semantic segmentation with polygons template with custom labels for labeling birds." class="gif-border" width="800px" height="430px" />

-1. In the Label Studio UI, click **Create** to create a project.
+1. In the Siali Label UI, click **Create** to create a project.
 2. Add a project name of **Bird Segmentation**.
 3. Skip importing data for now, because the data is stored in S3.
 4. On the **Labeling Setup** page, select the **Semantic Segmentation with Polygons** template.